ginjo/vue-helpers/README.md

 * Ruby 2.3 or greater.
 Earlier versions of Ruby may work but are not tested.

 * VueJS 2.0 or greater.
 Earlier versions of VueJS may work but are not tested.

+The Vue-helpers gem officially supports Rails, Sinatra, and Rack applications using Erb, Haml, and Slim templating.
+In most cases, support for additional frameworks and templating libraries is easily integrated.

 ## Installation